 Shimano also supplies the brakes, they’re four-pot MT420 units paired with 203mm (f) and 180mm (r) rotors.

 Finishing kit is largely Marin branded, but you do get an X-Fusion Manic dropper (150mm Regular / 170mm Grande).

 Marin El Roy ride impressions

 It’ll be no surprise that the El Roy isn’t exactly a flyweight climbing superstar.
 The steel frame, meaty suspension fork, burly wheels and sticky DH-spec tyres mean the El Roy weighs a fair bit and drags on smooth climbs.

 The soft compound tyres might offer all the grip in the world, but that’s little help when pulling the bike up fireroads and tarmac pitches.

-Fortunately, if you’re in the market for this kind of bike, we don’t expect this will phase you too much.
+Fortunately, if you’re in the market for one of the best hardtail mountain bikes, we don’t expect this will phase you too much.
 And, while worth pointing out, this isn’t something that should be dwelled upon, given how well the bike performs in nearly every other aspect.

 Things definitely look up for the El Roy when the climbs steepen and become looser and more technical.

 Here, those sticky tyres mean traction is rarely limited.
 This is combined with an almost comically steep seat angle, which puts you in exactly the right position between the axles on steep, stem-chewing climbs.